inesDomi/ines-domingues/README.md

-# Altar.io Angular FrontEnd Exercise 0619
+# Altar.io Angular FrontEnd Exercise 0619 (Do not fork)
 The candidate should write the solution using Angular framework and it's free to use any patterns, methodologies and styling language.
 You will be creating 2 pages with a couple of interactive widgets.